Discover

 The multi-ethnic capital of Ontario

-One of the most multicultural cities in the world with 140 neighbourhoods to explore, over 74 of which are vibrant business areas.
+One of the most multicultural cities in the world with 140 neighborhoods to explore, over 74 of which are vibrant business areas.
 Ontario, the great lake of shining waters, also gives its name to the large province of Ontario, the industrial heartland of Canada with spectacular natural resources.
 The province’s nerve centre is Toronto, one of the most global cities in the world with inhabitants from more than 200 different ethnic groups.

 Sharing a land and water border with the United States, Ontario attracts more than 10 million visitors each year.
 In Toronto towering skyscrapers cohabit with the historic buildings of York Old Town, a corner of the metropolis embedded in the past, where times stands still and the sleepy atmosphere makes it the ideal place for taking a stroll.